ericblois/NBAPredictor/README.md

 A tool for predicting the winner of an upcoming NBA game.
-Works up to 74% of the time for some teams, as low as 50% for other teams.
+Makes the correct prediction up to 74% of the time for some teams, as low as 42% for other teams.